kubernetes/kubernetes/docs/volumes.md

 PDs can only be mounted by a single consumer in read-write mode - no simultaneous readers allowed.

-Using a PD on a pod controlled by a ReplicationController will will fail unless the PD is read-only or the replica count is 0 or 1.
+Using a PD on a pod controlled by a ReplicationController will fail unless the PD is read-only or the replica count is 0 or 1.

 #### Creating a PD